General cyclic covers and their Thomae formula: Algebraic construction of the Szego Kernel

 But $\sum_{j=1}^{m}\left(\overline{-\beta_j-k\alpha_j}/N\right)+\frac{r}{2}=0$ and hence as well.
 Taking the second derivative according to $x_1.$ to calculate the coefficient of $(x_1-x_2)$ we arrive to the following result: \begin{prop} The expansion of $F_{\widetilde{\beta}}\left(P,Q\right)$ around $P$ a non branch point is:

 where Where $x_1,x_2$ are the local coordinate around $P,Q$ respectively. \end{prop} To complete the proof of theorem \textbf(~\ref{szego}) note that $L(P,Q)=F_{\overline{\beta}}(P,Q)-S[e](P,Q)$ are a section of a line bundle $L_{[e-K_{z_0}]}\bigotimes L_{[-e-K_{z_0}]}.$ Because of the expansion of $F_{\overline{\beta}}(P,Q)$ conclude that $L(P,Q)$ is a holomorphic section of the line bundle.
-But and thus $F_{\overline{\beta}}(P,Q)=S[e](P,Q)$ as required. $\blacksquare$ \begin{rmk} The above argument is exactly the method adopted in [Na] to show this.
+But and thus $F_{\overline{\beta}}(P,Q)=S[e](P,Q)$ as required. $\blacksquare$ \begin{rmk} The above argument is exactly the method adopted in [Na] to prove the claim for the non singular case.
 See [EG] for a slightly different approach. \end{rmk} Based on the the formula given at the beginning of the section [Na] shows the following expansion for $S[e](P,Q)$ in terms of theta functions: \begin{cor} The expansion of the Szego kernel can be given in terms of theta functions as follows:

 $u_i(x)$ is the coefficient of $dx_1$ in the expansion of the holomorphic $v_i(x).$ \end{cor} Comparing the expansions conclude the following result: \begin{cor} \end{cor} The following is obtained by multiplying the expansions: \begin{lem}